TomSssM/MyCodewars/task-archieve/missing-number/task.md

   <summary><i><b><code>Do math or bitwise operation first on all the elements of the array and then to the same counter on all the elements that should be in array</code></b></i></summary>

-    We can assume this task to be a `One Pointer One Array and HashMap` Task Type and solve it this way using a HashMap:
+    We can assume this task to be a `Array and HashMap` Task Type and solve it this way using a HashMap:

     ```js
     function missingNumber(nums) {